shxntanu/vision-demo/README.md

 The primary modification is the use of a new class, `Conversation`, to track the conversation transcript and video feed over time.
 These entries are timestamped and can be converted to `ChatContext` before being sent to the LLM.
 By maintaining the video feed in this format, the `Conversation` class is able to dynamically resample and pack video frames to manage the LLM context window.

 Currently, the conversation samples 2 frames per second while the user is speaking, and 0.5 frames per second otherwise.
-The most recent 10 seconds of video is always passed to the LLM at full-size, but older frames are packed together to reduce the context size.
+The most recent 10 seconds of video is always passed to the LLM individually, but older frames are packed together to reduce the context size.
 Frames up to a minute old are packed into 2x2 grids, and frames older than that are packed into 4x4 grids.

 The LLM in use is OpenAI's GPT-4o, and images are passed at 512x512 max size and given the "low" detail parameter for vision.